Tinkerforge/brickd/src/build_data/Windows/libusb/readme.txt

-special version of libusbx for brickd
+special version of libusbx for brickd build with WDK 7 for x86

-based on libusbx github.org commit 66db81a41cd64e638795f1da117e912e14d76f7c
+based on libusbx github.org commit ce75e9af3f9242ec328b0dc2336b69ff24287a3c
 with the libusbx-brickd.patch applied to it

 known issues: